9 Effects of Low Testosterone & Proven Ways to Manage Them - Balance My Hormones TRT in the UK

 Does low T increase the risk of diabetes?

-Studies show that men with low T have a higher risk of developing type 2 diabetes.
 Testosterone helps with the transfer of glucose from the blood to body cells.
 Its low levels increase insulin resistance in the body.
 As a result, your body starts making more insulin to maintain blood glucose levels, leading to type 2 diabetes.

 Summing it up

 Tsujimura, A., 2013.
 The relationship between testosterone deficiency and men’s health.
-The world journal of men’s health31(2), pp.126-135.
+The world journal of men’s health, 31(2), pp.126-135.

 Was this article helpful?